Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 Bill Clinton confronted him and said, let's be honest about this.

-The only reason you're picking Barack Obama over Hillary Clinton, someone you've known longer who's done more for you, is because of race.
+The only reason you're picking Barack Obama over Hillary Clinton, someone you've known longer, who's done more for you, is because of race.

-And that again inflamed Kennedy a little bit, and it made him more certain that the Clintons were too focused on race and not enough interested in trying to find the strongest nominee for the party.
+And that, again, inflamed Kennedy a little bit, and it made him more certain that the Clintons were too focused on race and not enough interested in trying to find the strongest nominee for the party.

-Well, they thought Hillary was the strongest nominee, and that Kennedy was being blinded by race.
+Well, they thought Hillary was the strongest nominee and that Kennedy was being blinded by race.

-Oh, so uh Halpert had a chance here.
+So Halpert had a chance here.

 Well, it would have been tough to deny this because he did report that Clinton did accuse Kennedy of only choosing Obama because of race.